-Transfer credit earned at other regionally accredited colleges or universities which meets the general education requirements of LDS Business College is normally accepted if grades of C- or better have been earned.
+Transfer credit earned at other regionally accredited colleges or universities which meets the general education requirements of LDS Business College is normally accepted if a C- or better grade was earned in the course.
 Other credits will be applied on the basis of appropriateness to the specific degree program requirements.
 The cumulative grade point average of students who transfer to the College is computed only on the basis of coursework completed at the College.